What does NDIS stand for?

 You will receive an NDIS Plan that is valid for at least 12 months.
 You will work with your Local Area Coordinator (LAC) to plan how to spend your NDIS funding over 12 months.
 If you use the funding before the end of 12 months then you should contact your LAC to receive assistance.
 You may be told to wait until you receive your next NDIS plan with new funding.
 Therefore, it is a good idea to plan how to spend your NDIS funding over the 12 months so you do not run out of funding before you have received your next NDIS Plan.

-If you receive your NDIS Plan and know the funding is not enough to cover 12 months, then you should
+If you receive your NDIS Plan and know the funding is not enough to cover 12 months, then you should contact your LAC immediately as you will need to apply for a plan review.

 My NDIS Plan is going to end in a few months, should I contact the NDIA?